akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-#### The Busywork of the Discarded
+### Busywork of the Discarded

+As the final horn sounded from the outer gate, signalling the King’s last troop had cleared the walls, the silence that fell over Westminster was deafening.
+The King's men were gone.
+The Queen was now the Law.
+And Beatrice was just a girl with a handful of wool and a very long memory.

 To keep the rising panic of the “Breton dowry” whispers at bay, Beatrice made herself small and relentlessly busy with the winding of the winter wool.

+The repetitive, rhythmic motion of her hands allowed her to disappear.
+The other girls tittered about the knights who were riding away, but Beatrice focused on the tactile reality of the fibre.
+It was the only thing she could control.
+While the King’s fleet readied at the coast—a forest of masts she would never see—she anchored herself to the smell of sheep and the steady, grounding work of a daughter of the shires.

 It was a task usually left to women of all ranks, but Beatrice claimed it with a feverish intensity.
 She sat in a drafty corner of the weaving room, her fingers stained by the natural oils of the raw, unwashed fleece.
 She spent hours teasing the matted clumps of wool until they were airy and straight, then winding the distaff to ensure the wool was packed just tightly enough to be spun later.
 She sorted the fleece by grade, separating the fine belly‑wool for the Queen’s garments from the coarse outer‑coat intended for the garrison’s tunics.

-The repetitive, rhythmic motion of her hands allowed her to disappear.
-The other girls tittered about the knights who were riding away, but Beatrice focused on the tactile reality of the fibre.
-It was the only thing she could control.
-While the King’s fleet readied at the coast—a forest of masts she would never see—she anchored herself to the smell of sheep and the steady, grounding work of a daughter of the shires.

-As the final horn sounded from the outer gate, signalling the King’s last troop had cleared the walls, the silence that fell over Westminster was deafening.
-The King's men were gone.
-The Queen was now the Law.
-And Beatrice was just a girl with a handful of wool and a very long memory.
+On certain days a dull ache would settle low in her belly, and her head would throb with a rhythm that matched the clack of the looms.
+Her courses came, as they always did, leaving her tired and short‑tempered.
+She said nothing.
+She simply pulled the wool tighter and worked on.

+On mornings like this, her mother would often steep a small handful of dried yarrow leaves in a cup of hot water, add a drizzle of honey, and press the warm cup into her hands.
+“It will ease the griping,” she would say.
+“And the honey makes the bitterness bearable.”

+Beatrice did not have yarrow here, but the cooks used ginger for the Queen’s wine.
+A little sliced thin and steeped in hot water from the kettle did well enough.
+She would then pick up the distaff again.
+The wool was still there.
+The work did not wait.
+Her effort could be a help to others, as her mother had taught her, almost as though she were sitting there, smiling her approval.

 ---

-#### The Wine Spill
+### The Wine Spill

 Three days after the King’s departure, the hall felt emptier, though just as many people crowded it.
 The absence of men had left the women to their own devices, and the half‑sisters had grown bolder.